tayvano/lazarus-bluenoroff-research/lazarus-evolution.md

-## 🍎 Applejeus - Citrine Sleet / Gleaming Pisces / UNC4736
+## 🍎 Applejeus / DPRK-AJ / AJ / Citrine Sleet / Gleaming Pisces / UNC4736

 - aka: Gleaming Pisces, Labyrinth Chollima, Hidden Cobra, DEV-0139
 - Has been active since at least 2018.
 Today they aren't seen hacking as much.
 They seem to sometimes have a relationship with ITW or Contagious Interview guys?
 They also have shitcoin farms but we don't talk about that.